aholstenson/miio/README.md

 const miio = require('miio');
 ```

-Create a pointer to the device:
+Create a handle to the device:

 ```javascript
 // Create a device - with a model to get a more specific device instance